Prince Henry Cliff Walk (Between Katoomba and Leura)

 This is also the starting point of the Katoomba Falls Round Walk, a family-friendly trail with several lookouts that offer views of the waterfall.

-Turn left to stay on the main walking track at the first major intersection.
-However, if you have time and energy and are keen to see the waterfall from close by, continue straight to do the round walk.
+At the next junction, turn left to stay on the main walking track.
+However, if you have time and energy and are keen to see Katoomba Falls from close by, continue straight to do the round walk.
+That walk eventually reconnects with the Prince Henry Cliff Walk, so it’s certainly an option.

 Katoomba Cascades